sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 Some fonts are designed to show icons by using [ligatures](https://en.wikipedia.org/wiki/Typographic_ligature), for example by rendering the text "home" as a home image.
-To use a ligature icon, put its text in the content of the `mat-icon` component.
+To use a ligature icon, put its text in the content of the `sbb-icon` component.

-By default, `<mat-icon>` expects the
+By default, `<sbb-icon>` expects the
+TODO
 [Material icons font](http://google.github.io/material-design-icons/#icon-font-for-the-web).
 (You will still need to include the HTML to load the font and its CSS, as described in the link).
-You can specify a different font by setting the `fontSet` input to either the CSS class to apply to use the desired font, or to an alias previously registered with `MatIconRegistry.registerFontClassAlias`.
+You can specify a different font by setting the `fontSet` input to either the CSS class to apply to use the desired font, or to an alias previously registered with `SbbIconRegistry.registerFontClassAlias`.

 ### Font icons with CSS